 I celebrated the week with a few special events!

 On February 26, I presented a workshop on binge eating disorder with my good friend Dr. Alexis Conason!
 We had so many dietitians and healthcare professionals register, confirming that clinicians want more training in eating disorders.
-We did officially close registration, but if you’re a professional interested in this workshop, contact me and I’ll make sure to let you know when we do it again.
-In the meantime, a great professional resource is the Pursuing Private Practice podcast episode we did together!

 I also was interviewed for an article in the Seattle Times by Carrie Dennett: Why willpower is not the antidote to binge eating disorder.
 It’s a powerful article about binge eating disorder and why restricting food to treat “overeating” does not work and can worsen the binge eating disorder cycle.